NoelDeMartin/moodle-local_inspire/README.md

 # Inspire plugin for Moodle

 This plugin is a proof of concept to investigate some advanced patterns for the [Moodle App](https://github.com/moodlehq/moodleapp).
 The main goal was to explore how to write a plugin using similar tooling to the one used to develop the app.
 The plugin adds a couple of sections in the main menu that do the same thing: showing random inspirational quotes.
-One section is written using the standard approach (mustaches templates and PHP), whilst the other is written more in line to what developing code for the mobile app would look like (using TypeScript and components).
+One section is written using the standard approach (mustache templates and PHP), whilst the other is written more in line to what developing code for the mobile app would look like (using TypeScript and components).

 This is what it looks like in action: